Updated July 12, 2025

 - Realistic simulation of external attacks: By adopting the perspective of an external attacker, black box testing provides a realistic assessment of the system’s ability to withstand real-world threats.

-- Unbiased assessment of the system’s security posture: Since the ethical hacker has no prior knowledge of the target system, the assessment is unbiased and reflects the system’s actual security posture.
+- Unbiased assessment of the system’s security posture: Since the ethical hacker has no prior knowledge of the target system, the assessment is unbiased and reflects the system’s security posture.

 - Identification of vulnerabilities that may have been overlooked by internal teams: External testers bring a fresh set of eyes to the system, allowing them to uncover vulnerabilities that internal teams may have missed.